Teal-Wolf-25-v2/be-a-doll/README.md

 * carving knife - like an iron sword but with iron nuggets
 * modeling tool - like a carving knife but with two more nuggets on the sides
 * sewing needle - like a fishing rod without the string. and made of iron nuggets
+* flush cutter - a cross of sticks but with iron nuggets on the top and one of the sides
+* watchmaker's screwdriver - a stick with an iron nugget above and to the right

 once you've got that ready, just grab a fragment of your self's essence (conveniently works like a bundle - right click yourself!) and combine your dollcraft item with the essence fragment in crafting - congrats, you're crafting your essence now!